 After picking a deployment zone, the player with the highest roll chooses a Battlegroup to deploy, followed by the next highest player and so on, cycling through players until all Battlegroups have been deployed.
-Any unit that can be embarked in a Transport may choose to be before the game starts, meaning that the Transport deploys with the rest of the Battlegroup.
+All remaining non-transport Auxiliary squads form their own Auxiliary Battlegroup.
+All remaining Auxiliary Transports form their own Auxiliary Battlegroup.
+All remaining Auxiliary Squads with the fast special rule form an additional separate Auxiliary Battlegroup.